electron/website/blog/run-as-node-cves.md

 Please note that if this fuse is disabled, then `process.fork` in the main process will not function as expected as it depends on this environment variable to function.
 Instead, we recommend that you use [Utility Processes](https://www.notion.so/api/utility-process.md), which work for many use cases where you need a standalone Node.js process (like a Sqlite server process or similar scenarios).

-You can find more info about security best practices we recommend for Electron apps in our [Security Checklist](https://www.electronjs.org/docs/latest/tutorial/security). s
+You can find more info about security best practices we recommend for Electron apps in our [Security Checklist](https://www.electronjs.org/docs/latest/tutorial/security).